Union-Find Compaction: Provenance-Preserving Context Compression for LLM Agents

 4.3 Why the footnotes survive

 Where union-find leads, it leads on footnote facts.
 Flat summarization preserves headline facts (the database version, the auth scheme) and drops the scrape interval, the cron schedule, the webhook path, the filterable-attribute count: the details that separate having read the conversation from having read a briefing.
 The mechanism is competition.
 Flat summarization compresses the whole history in one pass, so every fact competes for space in a single budget and footnotes lose to headlines.
 Union-find compresses per cluster, 5 to 20 messages each, so the cron schedule is summarized alongside its neighbors, not against the database version.
-Facts compete only within their cluster, and most footnotes are the most important fact in some small cluster.
+Facts compete only within their cluster, and most footnotes are the headline fact of some small cluster.

 5. Related Work

 Flat summarization is the deployed baseline in production agents (Gemini CLI, and comparable context managers) and the method we measure against.
-Its known failure, dropping detail under a single-pass budget, is what motivates a structured alternative.
+Its known failure, dropping detail under a single-pass budget, motivates a structured alternative.

 Structured eviction and provenance memory.
 A concurrent line replaces single-summary compaction with structured eviction and provenance-tagged agent memory.
 These share the diagnosis: flat summarization drops fine-grained facts, and provenance should be preserved.
 They differ in the primitive: none uses a disjoint-set forest with equivalence-class merging as the compaction structure, which is the specific contribution here.